 Amar: We provided down payment subsidies for 26 household mortgage loans with verified energy efficiency of 20% or more through this pilot project.
 Thanks to the project, over 20 construction companies were trained in drawing energy efficient designs using the following new criteria: alternative heating and cooking solutions instead of a traditional stove, regulated air temperature and ventilation, thermal insulation, clean sanitation facilities, and an ex-post verification by an independent energy auditor.
 Nomindari: From a financing point of view, we tested a new type of subsidy providing down payment with an interest rate as low as six percent, which is not common for the mortgage market, thus making the loan more affordable and acceptable for low-income households.
-In total we had eight of our member banks participate in the proiect and through them 26 EE houses were financed at a rate of 6-12%.
+In total we had eight of our member banks participate in the project and through them 26 EE houses were financed at a rate of 6-12%.
 In total approximately 1.12 billion MNT was loaned to the recipients.
-Amar: We also had extensive discussions with the Mongolian Mortgage Corporation (MMC) and the Central Bank of Mongolia regarding the pro-vision of banks.
+Amar: We also had extensive discussions with the Mongolian Mortgage Corporation (MMC) and the Central Bank of Mongolia regarding the provision of banks.
 We wanted to ensure that with the continuation of the existing mortgage program, MMC would accept these energy efficient houses as valuable collateral.
 Nomindari: We were able to include the single housing finance in the current mortgage regulation which previously had only applied to apartment buildings.
-Before the pilot project, only three banks offered mortgages for Last, but not least, the mortgage program resulted in the construction of the first ever IFC (International Finance Corporation) EDGE (Excellence in Design for Greater Efficiencies) certified green building in Mongolia. this pilot?
+Before the pilot project, only three banks offered mortgages for individual houses with high-interest rates.
+After the implementation of the pilot project, several banks introduced dedicated EE housing mortgage green products.
+Other new frameworks for green building standards, technical specifications, and certification are in process because of the needs we uncovered through this pilot project.
+We hope that policymakers will further approve these frameworks as national standards for green buildings.
+Last, but not least, the mortgage program resulted in the construction of the first ever IFC (International Finance Corporation) EDGE (Excellence in Design for Greater Efficiencies) certified green building in Mongolia.
+What were the lessons learned from this pilot?